szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Running a Live Server in VSCode

 So far, we have simply double-clicked the `index.html` file in your computer's file system and opened it in the browser.
 This is a perfectly fine way to get started previewing our webpage, but it may cause issues as we add more complexity.
-To address this, let's add an extension to our VSCode that will allow us to run a local web server to load and preview our webpage.
+To address this, let's add an extension to our VSCode that will allow us to run a local web server to load and preview our webpages.

 Open up your project in VSCode.
 Next, click on the Extensions button in the sidebar.